MinhNguyenIKM/multiscale-homogenization/README.md

 strict numerical stability conditions in the nonlinear regime is avoided.
 In addition, we derive the projection operator used in the FFT‐based method for homogenization of elasticity at finite strain.

-## Guideline to setup the environments:
+## Guideline to setup the working environment:
 Setup:

 1. I assume that you have already downloaded the folder "multiscale-homogenization" and name it as "multiscale-homogenization".